yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 ### Solution Architecture
 #### Architecture Diagram
 <img src="syshealth-finalrelease-images/4k-architecture.png" alt=" " class="inline"/>
-**Figure1** shows the end-to-end architecture of this application.
+**Figure1** shows the end-to-end architecture of this application- capturing the system-as-designed, and system-as-built.
 It is also the highest-level view of this solution.
 Each phase of the solution is labelled (from 1 to 7), and a brief description is provided for each section.

 #### State Diagram
 <img src="syshealth-finalrelease-images/4k_transition_sys.png" alt=" " class="inline"/>